Jackson Hewitt tax refund advance review

 Not sure Jackson Hewitt is right for you?
 Consider taking out a personal loan instead.

-Jackson Hewitt tax refund advance requirements
+Jackson Hewitt tax refund advance costs

 Jackson Hewitt’s tax refund advance is offered in partnership with MetaBank.
 While it doesn’t disclose exact requirements, it looks at the following criteria to determine if you qualify: